jon48/webtrees-theme-rural/README.md

 Steps:

-1. Download the latest release compatible with your **webtrees** version from the [webtrees-theme-rural Github repository](https://github.com/jon48/webtrees-theme-rural/releases).
+1. Download the latest release compatible with your **webtrees** version from the [webtrees-theme-rural GitHub repository](https://github.com/jon48/webtrees-theme-rural/releases).
 2. Unzip the archive in the root of your webtrees installation.
 The zip file contains the full structure of folders, and will merge with your current one.
 3. Check if the folder `rural` is now present in the `/themes/` directory.
 4. Open **webtrees** and the Rural Theme should now be available in the list of themes.